fsharp/fsharp/README.md

 ```
 By default that makes optimized binaries.
 To make debug, use ```make CONFIG=debug```

-### On Windows, using msbuild (e.g.. if .NET is installed)
+### On Windows, using msbuild

-If you have only VS2012 or VS2013 installed, and not VS2010, you'll need to install the F# 2.0 Runtime (http://www.microsoft.com/en-us/download/details.aspx?id=13450)�.
+If you have only VS2012 or VS2013 installed, and not VS2010, you'll need to install the F# 2.0 Runtime (http://www.microsoft.com/en-us/download/details.aspx?id=13450).

+Build using:
 ```
 build.bat
 ```
 This build the proto compiler, then the library, then the final compiler.

-You can also build these independently using
+You can also build these independently using:
 ```
+cd src
 msbuild fsharp-proto-build.proj
 msbuild fsharp-library-build.proj /p:TargetFramework=net40 /p:Configuration=Release
 msbuild fsharp-compiler-build.proj /p:TargetFramework=net40 /p:Configuration=Release
 ```

 You can also build the FSharp.Core for .NET 2.0, Xamarin Android, Xamarin iOS,
 Portable Profile47 (net45+sl5+win8), Portable Profile88 (net4+sl4+wp71+win8), XNA 4.0 for Xbox 360,